-Implement either in C/C++ or in Java a sequential program that solves the problem for randomly generated graphs of dimension n (it should be configurable which fraction of the distance matrix d is not zero); the edge lengths may be represented as integer numbers.
-The set of paths can be organized as a stack; a little investigation reveals that there cannot be more than $n \cdot (n - 1)/2$
+First, implement either in C/C++ or in Java (choose here the same language that you use in the parallel solution) a sequential program that solves the problem for randomly generated graphs of dimension n (it should be configurable which fraction of the distance matrix d is not zero); the edge lengths may be represented as integer numbers.
+The set of paths can be organized as a stack; a little investigation reveals that there cannot be more than $n \cdot (n-1)/2$ (partial) paths on the stack; thus the stack can be represented by a preallocated array of this size.
+Since also paths have a limited length n, it is recommended to allocate all data structures in advance (rather than continuously allocating and freeing/garbage-collecting these).